trailbehind/changegen/test/README.md

 ```
 pg_dump -p XXX --user XXX --host XXX -d XXX -t new_points -t modified_points -t new_ways -t mod_ways -t original_ways -t deleted_ways -F custom -f dbdump.tar -n public
 ```

+It's important to be sure that you use `pg_dump` v.11 or less to ensure compatbility with the PostGIS database in the docker container.